JoeAlamo/rabbitmq-website/blog/2024-08-08-quorum-queues-in-4.0/index.md

 ## Consumer Priorities with Single Active Consumer

-Starting with RabbitMQ 4.0, a quorum queue can switchover from one single active consumer to another, higher priority, consumer.
+Starting with RabbitMQ 4.0, a quorum queue can switch over from one single active consumer to another, higher priority, consumer.
 This is particularly useful if you have multiple queues that should have a single consumer each, but you don't want a single instance of your application to be the consumer for all of them, which is likely to happen when the first application instance that starts,